sanghyuns/Drowsiness_Detection/README.md

 ## Conclusions

+It seems like my first, less complicated sequential model performed the best.
+It is important to note that the number of epochs ran was not equal, and performance peaked at various times in each model.

 ## Recommendations

 There are no recommendations that the model can produce, given the nature of our problem statement, but the National Highway Traffic Safety Administration offers these tips to drive alert: